-In December 2011, we completed enrollment of EMERGE, a randomized, multi-center Phase 2b study of CDX-011 in patients with heavily pre-treated, advanced, GPNMB-positive breast cancer.
+In December 2011, we completed enrollment of EMERGE, a randomized, multi-center Phase 2b study of CDX-011 in patients with heavily pretreated, advanced, GPNMB-positive breast cancer.
 Patients were randomized (2:1) to receive either CDX-011 or single-agent "Investigator's Choice" chemotherapy.
-Patients randomized to receive Investigator's Choice are allowed to cross over to CDX-011 following disease progression.
+Patients randomized to receive Investigator's Choice were allowed to cross over to CDX-011 following disease progression.
 Activity endpoints include response rate (RR) and PFS.
-We expect that a significant portion of the enrolled patients will have triple-negative disease, since GPNMB is frequently expressed in this patient population.
-We expect to disclose topline results on a Company-sponsored webcast during the second quarter of 2012.
-Mature data is expected to be presented at an appropriate scientific conference in the fourth quarter of 2012.